fabaff/shop/docs/development.rst

 performance.
 Lighttpd is running with `FastCGI`_.

-The path of the web server is ``/var/www/lighttpd/`` and the SELinux configuration are still defaults.
+The path of the web server is ``/var/www/lighttpd/`` and the SELinux configuration are still the defaults.

-The web server is running in SSL-only mode and the certificate is generated during the server setup.
+The web server is running in SSL-only mode and the certificate is generated during the server setup process.

 .. _Apache: http://apache.org/
 .. _Lighttpd: http://www.lighttpd.net/